patrickiel/pull-up-bar/README.md

+# Custom pull-up bar

-# The Idea
+## The Idea
-Personalized ergonomic pull-up bar for ceiling mounting, which works well in combination with gymnastic rings.
+An ergonomic pull-up bar for ceiling mounting, which works well in combination with gymnastic rings.

 ![Pullup Bar animation](/media/bar.gif)